shadowx002/starwars-API/README.md

 https://pypi.org

-- web portal that hosts authorized libraries(authorized by 'pyhton')
+- web portal that hosts authorized libraries(authorized by 'python')

 ### How to find any third party library?
 - search on pypi.org https://pypi.org